 Rajwada Cricket League (RCL) is a professional league for Twenty20 Cricket competition in India.
 The Kota District Cricket Association present in Kota under the affiliation of Rajasthan Cricket Association initiated it.

 Tamil Nadu Premier League is an Indian Twenty20 cricket league established by the Tamil Nadu State Cricket Association (TNCA).
 The domestic cricket competition is modelled along the lines of the popular Indian Premier League (IPL).
 Only cricketers registered in Tamil Nadu are eligible for the competition.
 STAR India will be the broadcaster.

-Cricket Tournaments in India are conducted in highest quality with aspiring and new cricketers competing to attract the attention of renowned cricketers.
-All the major competitions are organised under the guidance of the Board of Control for Cricket (BCCI) in India.
+Cricket Leagues in India are conducted in highest quality with aspiring and new cricketers competing to attract the attention of renowned cricketers.
+All the major competitions are organised under the guidance, management and the regulations of the Board of Control for Cricket in India.